dani-t-codes/currency-exchange/README.md

 - To get your own secure API key, visit (this website)[https://www.exchangerate-api.com/] to set up an account.
 - Input your email address and click the "Get Free Key" button.
 - You will be prompted to create an account with your email, first name, and a password.
 Agree to the terms of use and click "Get Started!"
 - From here, you will be automatically redirected to your account's dashboard where you will see your API Key under the second section, "API Access", on the page.
+Keep this page up while you complete the remaining steps for application setup.

 ###### Testing with Postman
 - Next, visit (Postman's website)[https://www.postman.com/downloads/] and download the application Postman.
 Postman will allow you to easily check if your newly assigned API key is working.